bahmoudd/arch-install-guide/README.md

 ### Format non-swap partitions (so that data can be written/read from it) <a name="format--mount-partitions"></a>
 ```
-mkfs.fat -F32 /dev/sdx1 # Done as it needs to be in a universally-recognised file system, so your computer can boot from it.
+mkfs.fat -F32 /dev/sdx1 # It needs to be in a universally-recognised file system, so your computer can boot from it.
 mkfs.btrfs /dev/sdx3 # Add -f if your system tells you another filesystem like ext4 is already present
 mkfs.btrfs /dev/sdx4
 ```